 - 1. Collective Agreement of the future

 - 2. Work Pressure

 - 3. Use of employment contracts format D-3

-- 4. Professionalization and sustainable employability
+- 4. Corona and facilitating working from home for short and longer periods of time

-- 5. Job classification and salary structure
+- 5. Professionalization and preservation of vitality and capacity among all categories of employees

-- 6. Facilitating participation
+- 6. Job classification and salary structure

 - 7. Miscellaneous agreements